 Learning how to create an effective art marketing plan is straightforward.

 The challenge many artists face is being disciplined enough to get the job done.

-After you have your goals documented, you will be able to write marketing strategies that mirror your goals.
+After you have your goals documented, you can write marketing strategies that mirror your goals.

 Do not judge your success by other artists selling fine art online or how many followers they have on different social media platforms.

-Focus on your business goals and study your numbers monthly to see if your strategies are working for you.
+Focus on your business goals and study your monthly numbers to see if your strategies work for you.

-If your numbers are not adding up, identify the strategies that are falling short and revise them.
+If your numbers are not adding up, identify the falling short strategies and revise them.